 The calculation method you choose is totally up to you.
 In order to get the largest home office deduction, you'll probably have to use both methods to determine which is best.
 However, most taxpayers opt to deduct actual expenses because it generally offers the greatest savings.

-Thousands of W-2 workers made the switch from office buildings to home offices during the COVID-19 pandemic.
+During the COVID-19 pandemic, the structure of the modern workplace changed dramatically as thousands of W-2 workers made the switch from office buildings to home offices.
 And though working from home certainly has its advantages, this change does not qualify you for a home office deduction.
 The tax reform bill removed the option for W-2 employees to claim miscellaneous itemized expenses, such as the home deduction or mileage deduction.
 The IRS only permits self-employed and small business owners to claim said expenses.
 In other words, your home office is not always deductible.

 If you oversee a good portion of your daily tasks from home, there are several other tax deductions to consider when filing your taxes for the year.
 Other common expenses that self-employed and business owners write-off include: